gyewtools/imapchecker/README.md

-proxies not implemented yet you can leave it empty should include hotmail if imap enabled (most combo providers enable it for u)
+proxies not implemented yet you can leave it empty should include hotmail if imap enabled (most combo providers enable it for u) wait for it to finish adding flush rn